-In the modern era he’d be a poster boy for Asperger sufferers the world over.
+In the modern era he’d be a poster boy for autistic persons the world over.

 His practical vulnerabilities to toxins.
 While he could shrug them off quickly their initial effects would be rapid and more effective than on ordinary humans.
 That made him something of a running joke; a big strong man who couldn’t hold his liquor.

 We do need other heroes

 Omega Man proved even more popular than the graphic serialisations of the H.G.
 Wells’ work.
 It was rapidly followed up with such characters as:

 - The Greene Knight.
 A botanist, later a soldier, who has power over nature.